Step 1: Research and choose primary, infant or junior schools to apply for

 - See basic details for each school including contact details, links to the school's website and Ofsted results, as well as admissions and appeals information in our directory of Surrey schools.

-- See how Ofsted are changing the way they inspect and report on schools and how this may affect you.
+- See how Ofsted inspect and report on schools using their education inspection framework (EIF)

 - Find details of their policies, achievements and exam results by visiting the school's own website or by reading their brochure.